paulvee/10MHz-frequency-reference/README.md

 # 10MHz-frequency-reference
 This project details a 10MHz frequency reference or a master clock

-I will be adding information for a while, keep coming back for more...

 ibom is an interactive html BOM interface to the KiCad files.
-I will upload them later.
+The KiCad project is named Frequency Reference.kicad_pro and contains the main board and the front panel.

 More information can be found on my Blog here: https://www.paulvdiyblogs.net/2023/07/building-10mhz-master-clock.html